Walter E. Bezanson: Clarel

 Bezanson was in the generation of scholars of the Melville revival who questioned the earlier view that Melville lost interest in writing in the 1850s when his fiction was poorly received.
 They showed that Melville turned to poetry, which formed the second half of his career.

-Melville's epic poem, Clarel was hardly noticed by reviewers or the public when it was published in 1876.
-The poem is 18,000 lines long, full of now unfamiliar allusions, and the verse is "tight, gnarled, and rugged," says Melville's early biographer Newton Arvin, and much of it depends on complex allusions to the Bible, history, and geography, and its play of thought is "intricate, elusive, sometimes shadowy".
+Clarel was hardly noticed by reviewers or the public when it was published in 1876.
+The poem is 18,000 lines long and full of now unfamiliar allusions.
+With verse that is "tight, gnarled, and rugged," says Melville's early biographer Newton Arvin, much of the poem depends on complex allusions to the Bible, history, and geography as well as a play of thought that is "intricate, elusive, [and] sometimes shadowy".
 Melville's first biographers largely dismissed Clarel because they thought Melville ended his career in the 1850s when his novels were poorly received.
-Poetry, in that view, was a hobby, and Melville a genius neglected by crass society.
+Poetry, in that view, was just a hobby, and Melville a genius neglected by crass society.
 Bezanson and his cohort of scholars in the Melville revival set out to disprove what they saw as this romantic view.
 Melville scholar and biographer Hershel Parker wrote that among the new generation Bezanson was the scholar who set out to understand Clarel "at a time when no one else alive could make sense of the whole thing.
 It is the only one of Melville's books that everyone who has now read it was able to read it only because of one person, Bezanson."

-Over several decades Bezanson found evidence and developed arguments that Melville based the character Vine on Nathaniel Hawthorne In 1960, Bezanson published the results of his several decades of study in the Hendrick's House edition of Clarel, which included extensive notes and annotations.
+Over several decades Bezanson found evidence and developed arguments that Melville based the character Vine on Nathaniel Hawthorne In 1960, Bezanson published the results of his several decades of study in the Hendricks House edition of Clarel, which included extensive notes and annotations.
 The Introduction is a history and critical study of the work.
 The review in New England Quarterly praised the edition, saying "Every now and again a book appears that is destined not only to modify previous criticism but also to stimulate renewed interest in a great man and a great work".
 The edition "rescues Melville from himself" for he made nothing easy for the reader.
 Newton Arvin, reviewing it in Hudson Review wrote that the "long and searching Introduction" is the "most thorough and penetrating treatment Clarel has ever had."

 The 1991 Northwestern-Newberry edition incorporates the Hendrick's House notes along with later findings and prints Bezanson's Introduction intact.